Simon-Dirks/view-a-LOD/README.md

 # View-a-LOD

 > [!WARNING]
-> This project is currently in (very) early stage development, and not yet in a stable state.
+> This project is currently in early stage development, and not yet ready for production.

 A flexible and configurable LOD viewer using SPARQL and Elastic endpoints.